A Veteran College Coach Weighs In

 Want some help with the college recruiting process?
 I do group seminars, webinars, individual family consulting, these FREE blogs throughout www.rlopezcoaching.com, FREE podcasts such as on The Parenting Aces, and running our 8 FREE Facebook groups (see the links at the bottom of this blog).

-Come back next week to see Part 2, as we do an interview with the Executive Director of the National Alliance for Youth Sports, John Engh, to get his perspective of college recruiting and the role of youth sports!
+See Part 2, as we do an interview with the Executive Director of the National Alliance for Youth Sports, John Engh, to get his perspective of college recruiting and the role of youth sports!

 Want some help with the recruiting process?
 Join some of our 9 Facebook Groups: